MileHacker Logo

 Summer & Fall Clothing

-Calgary’s weather can be dynamic, so layering is a practical approach regardless of the season.
+Calgary’s weather can be dynamic, so layering is a practical approach in any season.
 This strategy allows you to adjust to temperature fluctuations and Chinook winds, which bring sudden warmth in winter.
 Start with a moisture-wicking base layer, add insulating mid-layers (fleece or wool), and finish with a waterproof and windproof outer shell.
-This system works well for most conditions.
+This method is good for most conditions.

 Seasonal Tips